 Nonpunitive Letters of Instruction (“LOIs”) are administrative documents that go in the member’s service record to create a permanent record of counseling and guidance because of a service member’s substandard performance of duty.
-LOIs may be used as basis for a detachment for cause.
-MILPERSMAN 1611-020 and MILPERSMAN 1616-010 provide guidance for the use of LOIs in detachment for cause requests.

 An LOI must contain the following information: (i) description of specific weaknesses, (ii) recommendations for suitable and reasonable measures for improvement, (iii) a clear description of the desired performance standard, and (iv) a reasonable period of time for correction of the performance deficiency, if appropriate.
-The LOI must be delivered at the time of the counseling and the Sailor should acknowledge receipt in writing.
-Typically, a Sailor is afforded the right to respond in writing to an LOI.
+The LOI must be delivered at the time of the counseling and the Marine should acknowledge receipt in writing.
+Typically, a Marine is afforded the right to respond in writing to an LOI.

 When you receive an LOI, you are entitled to submit a written response.
 Your written response becomes a part of the official record, so it is important that you submit a professional, respectful, and persuasive response.